 Q: How did your previous roles and love of the performing arts bring you to TPAC as a Board Intern?

 A: My first experience with theatre was at a very young age with Lexington Children’s Theatre.
 I decided in college to pursue a double minor in theatre and musical theatre which was very exciting!
 After college I moved to Orlando to perform at Disney World which was a great experience.
-I ended up getting into event planning at Universal Studios and continue to do it up here in Tennessee, but decided I still want to keep in touch with my theater roots and that’s what brought me to TPAC.
+I ended up getting into event planning at Universal Studios and continue to do it up here in Tennessee.
+I still want to keep in touch with my theater roots and that’s what brought me to TPAC.

 Q: You mentioned performing in a children’s theatre growing up, at what age did you realize that was something you wanted to pursue further?

 A: My parents enrolled me into theater in 4th Grade.
 I got into a show.
-My character had one line, and it was one word.
-But I was very excited and continued to pursue theater through high school.
+My character had one line, and it was one word but I was very excited and continued to pursue theater through high school.
 One summer at Lexington Children’s Theatre they put on a family musical and I somehow convinced my Dad to do it with me.
 I did some performances through college as well as stage management which goes hand-in-hand with the event planning I do now!

 Q: What led your parents to bring you to Lexington Children’s Theatre?